GuyAronson/Chat/README.md

     * map for messages - key is recipients name, value is array of message with time sent.
 Chat page:
   * When inserting new person for a chat - check whether this person is exists in the recipients list.

+**Update:**
+* Register page is done + adding the user to the "DB"
+* Need to redirect from the register page to the chat page.